Degrees and Certifications:

 Where did you grow up?

-I grew up in Lakeville Minnesota with an amazing family!
-I am the middle child of three!
+I grew up in Lakeville Minnesota with an amazing family.
+I am the middle child of three.
 I have an older brother named Shawn who lives in AZ and a younger sister named Ashley who lives in IA.
-My Husband Miguel and I live in South St. Paul with our two boys: Marshall is 3 years old and Martin (Marty) is 9 months old.
+My husband Miguel and I live in South St. Paul with our two boys Marshall and Marty.
+Marshall is currently a second grader at Global Arts Plus!

 Where did you go to school?

-I graduated from Winona State University with a bachelor degree in Elementary Education with emphasis on Pre-primary (birth-sixth grade).
+I graduated from Winona State University with a bachelor's degree in Elementary Education with emphasis on Pre-primary (birth-sixth grade).

 What do you like to do?